Mission ->To reimagine a toy store inspired by childhood camp nostalgia.

 Below is what CAMP calls The Grove.
 Inspired by light-dappled forest clearings, this area was at the heart of the store.
 We envisioned it being filled with hidden “easter eggs”.
 Our goal was to creatively conceal merchandise throughout and have kids embark on a treasure hunt guided by sensory cues.

-Designing For Merchandise
+Designing Merchandise Display

 It’s a whole new way of thinking when designing for kids.
 We had to be in their minds—something we adults haven’t experienced for decades.